There’s Always Oregon

 Charlie nodded.
 “But this one is real.
 George, show her.”

-“OK, I’ll get it from the safe,” George said, ”only to show you, Michaela, not for lending it to you guys.”
+“OK, I’ll get it from the safe,” said George, ”only to show you, Michaela, not for lending it to you guys.”

 He quickly returned with a steel briefcase.
 Charlie opened it: “So, I know how to use it from A’50, look here’s the automatic cartridge with 100 energy bursts, a silencer — makes it quieter than a whisper — binoculars for targets even a mile away and the gun itself.”

-Tenderly assembling and then disassembling it, he carefully returned the pieces to the case.
+Tenderly and nimbly assembling and then disassembling it, he carefully returned the pieces to the case.
 He pointed to an empty section in the foam padding.